-- 01. Reclamation Plan Approval Required.
+01. Reclamation Plan Approval Required.
 Approval of a reclamation plan by the Department is required even if approval of such plan has been or will be obtained from a federal agency.
 No operator shall conduct mining operations on any lands in the state until the reclamation plan has been approved by the director, and the operator has filed the required financial assurance.
+(3-20-20)T a.
+All items and information required or allowed under Section 069 of these rules; (3-20-20)T()

-(3-20-20)T - O2.
-Application Package.
+02. Application Package.
 The operator must submit a complete application package for each separate mine or mine panel before the reclamation plan will be approved.
 Separate mines are individual, physically disconnected operations.
-A complete application package consists of:

-(3-20-20)T - a.
-All items and information required under Section 069 of these rules; (3-20-20)T - b.
-Any additional information required by Subsection 070.04; and (3-20-20)T - ${f c.}$ An operating plan, if required by Section 47-1506(b), Idaho Code, prepared in accordance with Subsection 070.05 of these rules.
-(3-20-20)T - Map Requirements.
+A complete application package consists of: (3-20-20)T b.
+Any additional information required by Subsection 070.04; and (3-20-20)T c.
+An operating plan, if required by Section 47-1506(b), Idaho Code, prepared in accordance with Subsection 070.05 of these rules.
+(3-20-20)T a.
+A description of the planned reclamation of overburden disposal areas, tailings facilities, or and sediment ponds; and (3-20-20)T())

+03. Map Requirements.
 Maps shall be prepared in accordance with Subsection 069.04 of these rules with the addition of any tailings facilities or process fluid ponds.
+(3-20-20)T()

-(3 20 20)T() - 04.
-Reclamation Plan Requirements.
-Reclamation plans must include all of the information required under Subsection 069.05 and the following additional information: (3-20-20)T - b.
+04. Reclamation Plan Requirements.
+Reclamation plans must include all of the information required under Subsection 069.05 and the following additional information: (3-20-20)T b.
 An estimate of total reclamation cost to be used in establishing the financial assurance amount.
 The cost estimate should include the approximate cost of grading, revegetation, equipment mobilization, labor, and other pertinent costs for third party reclamation.
+(3-20-20)T()

-(3-20-20)T() - c.
-A description of foreseeable, site-specific impacts from acid rock drainage water quality impacts and the BMPs and other measures and practices that will be used to mitigate any impacts from such acid rock drainage water quality impacts.
+c.
+A description of foreseeable, site specific impacts from acid rock drainage water quality impacts and the BMPs and other measures and practices that will be used to mitigate any impacts from such acid rock drainage water quality impacts.
 This may be met by including.
 To assist in meeting the requirements of 069.05.a of these rules, a summary of requirements from a SWPPP, IPDES permit, ground water point of compliance, and other permits or approvals or BMPs related to foreseeable water quality impacts on the affected land.
+(3-20-20)T()

-(3.20.20)T(...) - d.
-Structures that will be built to help implement a SWPPP, IPDES permit, Point of Compliance of other permits or approvals related to foreseeable water quality impacts on the affected land.
+d.
+Structures that will be built to help implement a SWPPP, IPDES permit, Point of Compliance or other permits or approvals related to foreseeable water quality impacts on the affected land.